thwill1000/mmb4l/README.md

  * VSCODE
  * XED

-Alternatively a string expression can be provided which either evaluates to one of the given values or explicitly specifies an edit command to execute, e.g.
+Alternatively a string expression can be provided which either evaluates to one of the editors listed above or explicitly specifies a Linux shell command to execute to launch an editor, e.g.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`OPTION EDITOR "code -g ${file}:${line}"`

 Where:
- * `${file}` is a placeholder for the filename to edit, this will automatically have "quotes" put around it.
+ * `${file}` is a placeholder for the filename to edit, the filename will be automatically enclosed in double-quotes.
  * `${line}` is a placeholder for the line number to set the initial cursor position to.

 ### OPTION F\<num>

 `OPTION {F1 ..
 F12} string$`

-Defines the string that will be generated when the given function key is pressed at the command prompt.
+Defines the string that will be generated when the given function key is pressed at the BASIC command prompt.
-   * Unlike the CMM2 all of F1-F12 may be user defined.
+   * Unlike the CMM2 all of F1-F12 may be redefined by the user.
    * _WARNING! depending on the window manager being used some function key presses may be captured and not passed on to MMBasic._

 ### OPTION LIST